Risk assessment of the synthetic antioxidant butylhydroxytoluene (BHT)

 The Panel concludes that BHT exposure is unlikely to cause adverse health effects in adults.

-The Panel on Food Additives, Flavourings, Processing Aids, Materials in Contact with Food and Cosmetics of the Norwegian Scientific Committee for Food and Environment is responsible for the assessment.
+VKM’s Panel on Food Additives, Flavourings, Processing Aids, Materials in Contact with Food, and Cosmetics is responsible for the risk assessment.

 The Norwegian Scientific Committee for Food and Environment